 With a professional undergraduate degree in family studies and human development from the Norton School of Family and Consumer Sciences, our graduates are prepared with real-world experiences to explore careers in the fields of family health, criminal justice, psychology and other related areas (Read more and view statistics).

-Please read our message from our Interim Director, Dr. Dan McDonald.
+Please read our message from our Director, Dr. Laura Scaramella.